Sdztrk/second-portfolio-page/README.md

 ## Weather App

-I used HTML, CSS and and JS to create this app.
+I used HTML, CSS and and JS to create this project.

 ## Overview